Jayromulus/ToolboxBot/readme.md

 # ToolboxBot

-This is a simple bot designed to just perform whatever menial tasks I find very slightly annoying to do when interacting with my daily life.
+a simple bot designed to just perform whatever menial tasks I find very slightly annoying to do when interacting with my daily life.

 ## .env